Kushner to appear before Senate Intel Committee on Russia

 The Senate Intelligence Committee plans to question Jared Kushner, a key adviser to President Donald Trump and his son-in-law, two sources confirmed to NBC News Monday.

-Kushner will be interviewed as part of an ongoing Senate inquiry into possible ties between associates of Trump and Russian operatives.
+Kushner will appear as part of an ongoing Senate inquiry into possible ties between associates of Trump and Russian operatives.

+"Mr. Kushner will certainly not be the last person the committee calls to give testimony, but we expect him to be able to provide answers to key questions that have arisen in our inquiry," the committee said in a statement on Monday.

-Trump spokeswoman Hope Hicks told NBC that Kushner, who is married to Trump's eldest daughter, Ivanka, volunteered to talk to the Senate committee.
+Trump spokeswoman Hope Hicks told NBC that Kushner, who is married to Trump's eldest daughter, Ivanka, "doesn't have anything to hide."

+White House Press Secretary Sean Spicer confirmed Monday that Kushner had volunteered to come forward and answer questions, but that he had not yet heard back from the Senate Intelligence Committee about if and when that happen.

+As to why Kushner felt compelled to testify, Spicer said "based on the questions that surround this, he volunteered to go in and sit down with them and say 'hey I'm glad to talk about the role that I played and the individuals that I met with'."

 Kushner's meetings included one with Russian ambassador to the U.S. Sergei Kislyak at Trump Tower.
 That meeting drew scrutiny after former National Security Adviser Michael Flynn was dismissed from his White House post for misleading high-level administration officials about the nature of his calls with Kislyak.